SuperFlyz81/soc-devops-hackathon-just-ship-it/docs/HACKATHON-PLAN.md

 # Hackathon Plan

-When you put in a "Pull Request" (PR) from a feature branch into the main branch there should be a Github Action that automatically runs things like linting, formatting, testing and auditing.
+When you put in a "Pull Request" (PR) from a feature branch into the main branch there should be a Github Action that automatically runs things like linting, formatting checks, testing and auditing.

 1. write a simple GitHub action that is triggered when pull request is made into main branch ✅
 2. log something to the build console - ask ChatGPT for an idea ✅